St. Louis Easement Dispute Lawyer

 Types of Easement Disputes in Missouri

-A real estate easement, also known as a right of way, is the right of someone other than the property owner to use the land in some manner.
+A real estate easement dispute, also known as a right of way, is the right of someone other than the property owner to use the land in some manner.
 An easement can benefit another specific real estate parcel, known as an appurtenant easement, or the easement can benefit a specific individual or company, known as a gross easement or easement in gross.
-A St. Louis real estate easement attorney can explain the different ways easements are created in Missouri.
+A St. Louis real estate attorney can explain the different ways easements are created in Missouri.

-An easement by agreement means the owner of the property voluntarily contracted and gave an easement to another.
+- An easement by agreement means the owner of the property voluntarily contracted and gave an easement to another.

-An easement by prescription or prescriptive easement can be granted by a court if it is found that for 10 years there has been a continuous, uninterrupted, visible and adverse use of a property that is owned by another.
+- An easement by prescription or prescriptive easement can be granted by a court if it is found that for 10 years there has been a continuous, uninterrupted, visible and adverse use of a property that is owned by another.

-An easement by necessity occurs when a larger piece of property is divided, leaving one of the parcels “landlocked” or without access to the public road.
+- An easement by necessity occurs when a larger piece of property is divided, leaving one of the parcels “landlocked” or without access to the public road.
 The easement by necessity will provide a strip of land over another property, allowing access to the public road.

 Many property disputes arise innocently when an individual tries to sell his or her property.
 During that real estate transaction, a stake survey may be performed that shows an encroachment such as a fence, driveway, etc. either onto the seller’s property by a neighbor or by the seller onto the neighbor’s property.
 If this encroachment is small and does not significantly affect the property, an option is to enter into an easement agreement to resolve the land dispute.
-Contact our team of real estate easement attorneys at (314) 819-5713.
+Contact our team of easement dispute attorneys at (314) 276-1318.